 Descendants of Morgan Morgan

-2. James MORGAN or MORGANS, b. ca. 1805 at New Moat, m.
-Phebe (b. ca. 1820 at Llanycefn, Pembrokeshire).
+3. James MORGAN or MORGANS, b. ca. 1805 at New Moat, m.
+20 Jul 1847 at New Moat, m. reg.
+Q3 1847 at Narberth R.D., Phebe JOHN (b. ca. 1820 at Llanycefn, Pembrokeshire, d. reg.
+Q2 1879 at Narberth R.D.; daughter of Stephen JOHN, a farmer).
 In 1841, living with his mother at Sychpant.
+At his marriage in 1847, a farmer, of Sychpant; Phebe was of Clyncemes; the witnesses were William MORGAN (his brother) and Evan HARRIES.
 In 1851, an agricultural laborer, living at Ffynnon Fair ("Mary's Well"), New Moat, with his wife Phebe and sons Thomas and Morgan.
 (Ffynnon Fair farm is adjacent to St. Mary's Well, a local landmark whose water is said to be a cure for arthritis.)
-In 1861, a farmer of 40 acres, employing one boy, living at Sychpant with his brother William, sister Rebecca, niece Ann WILLIAMS (a general servant, b. ca. 1826 at New Moat, perhaps actually Phebe's niece), son Thomas, and nephew William MORGANS (son of his brother Thomas).
-In 1861, Phebe was living at Ffynnon Fair with her son Morgan and daughter Kettura.
-In 1871, a farmer of 40 acres together with his son Morgan, living at Sychpant with his wife Phebe, their children Morgan and Ann, and his brother William. [ref.
-8a,8b,8c,8d]
+In 1861, a farmer of 40 acres, employing one boy, living at Sychpant with his brother William, sister Rebecca, niece Ann WILLIAMS (daughter of his sister Keturah), son Thomas, and nephew William MORGANS (son of his brother Thomas); Phebe was living at Ffynnon Fair with her son Morgan and daughters Ann and Kettura.
+Sychpant was one of a group of "valuable freehold estates" offered for sale in 1867, but this may not have affected James and his family, as they were probably tenants.
+In 1871, a farmer of 40 acres together with his son Morgan, living at Sychpant with his wife Phebe, their children Morgan and Ann, and his brother William.
+In 1874, of New Moat, executor for his brother William. [ref.
+3a,4a,8a,8b,8c,8d,10c,14]

 1. Thomas MORGANS, b. ca. 1847 at New Moat, m.
-Mary (b. ca. 1838 at New Moat).
+Mary (b. ca. 1838 at New Moat, d. by 1911).
 In 1851, living with his parents at Ffynnon Fair.
 In 1861, living with his father at Sychpant.
-In 1871, a laborer, living at Bigus, Ambleston, Pembrokeshire, with his wife Mary and their children John, Keturah, and James.
-In 1881, a cowman, living at Mid County Lab[ourer's?]
-Cottage, Slebech, Pembrokeshire, with his wife Mary and children Ketura, James, Anne, Job, and Morgan.
+In 1871, a laborer, living at Bigus, Ambleston, with his wife Mary and their children John, Keturah, and James.
+In 1881, a cowman, living at Midcounty Labourer's Cottage, Slebech, Pembrokeshire, with his wife Mary and children Ketura, James, Anne, Job, and Morgan.
 In 1891, a farm bailiff, living at Poyston Farm, Rudbaxton, Pembrokeshire, with his wife Mary, children Keturah, Job, Morgan, and David, and grandson William.
-In 1901, a caretaker and farm bailiff, living at Poyston Farm with his wife Mary and grandson William. [ref.
-8b,8c,8d,8e,8f,8g]
+In 1901, a caretaker and farm bailiff, living at Poyston Farm with his wife Mary and grandson William.
+In 1911, a farm bailiff, living at Poyston Farm with his son (probably grandson) William MORGAN and William's wife Nellie.
+One of his seven children had died by 1911. [ref.
+8b,8c,8d,8e,8f,8g,8h]

 1. John MORGANS, b. ca. 1863 in Pembrokeshire.
 In 1871, a scholar, living with his parents at Ambleston. [ref.
 8d]

-2. Keturah MORGANS, b. ca. 1868 at Bletherston, Pembrokeshire, or Henry's Moat, m.
-Thomas H. ROBERTS (b. ca. 1878 at Freystrop, Pembrokeshire).
+2. Keturah MORGANS or MORGAN, b. ca. 1868 at Bletherston or Henry's Moat or Walton East, Pembrokeshire, b. reg.
+Q4 1868 at Narberth R.D., m. reg.
+Q3 1898 at Haverfordwest R.D., Thomas Henry ROBERTS (b. ca. 1878 at Freystrop, Pembrokeshire).
 In 1871, living with her parents at Ambleston.
 In 1881, a scholar, living with her parents at Slebech.
 In 1891, living with her parents at Poyston Farm.
-In 1901, living at Slebech Lower Lodge, Slebech, with her husband Thomas (a general agricultural laborer), their children Thomas and Mary, and her daughter Martha. [ref.
-8d,8e,8f,8g]
+In 1901, living at Slebech Lower Lodge, Slebech, with her husband Thomas (a general agricultural laborer), their children Thomas and Mary, and her daughter Martha.
+In 1911, living at Slebech Lower Lodge with her husband Thomas (a domestic gardener) and their children Thomas, Mary, Selina, and Beatrice. [ref.
+8d,8e,8f,8g,8h,14]

 4. Anne MORGANS or MORGAN, b. ca. 1872 at Walton.
 In 1881, a scholar, living with her parents at Slebech.
 In 1891, a domestic servant in the SCANES household at 18 St. Helen's Avenue, Swansea, Glamorgan. [ref.
 8e,8f]